battletremor/BookLending/README.md

 - **DTO**: [Class library]
   - Contains the source code and configuration for the Databse Object Relation Mapping along with migrations to be applied to construct the database from scratch.

+- **BookLending**: [Web API]
+  - Contains the source code and configuration for the CRUD operations of each domain (auth, books).
+This project is to be set as Startup project if opened with visual studio 2022.

 ## Getting Started